chrplr/arduino_leonardo_reponse_key/README.md

 You can compile and upload this sketch to the Leonardo using the [arduino software](https://www.arduino.cc/en/software) (Do not forget to select `Tools -> Board -> Leonardo` and the serial port address corresponding the the Leonardo (listed in devices))

+## Limitations

+* the code above only works for one response key (but could be modified to handle several keys)
+* the threshold values and delay for the schmitt triggger algorithm may need to be tunes to the response key.
+* The code detects the key press, but not the key release.
+So with the code above, it is not possible to measure the duration of a press.
+Also, note that the arduino leonardo `keyboard.write` function immediately emits a keyup event after the keypress one.

 <a name="refs">References</a>

 * Plant, Richard R., Nick Hammond, and Tom Whitehouse.
 2003.
 “How Choice of Mouse May Affect Response Timing in Psychological Studies.”
 Behav Res Methods Instrum Comput 35 (2): 276–84.
 * Shimizu, Hidemi.
 2002.
 “Measuring Keyboard Response Delays by Comparing Keyboard and Joystick Inputs.” _Behavior Research Methods, Instruments, & Computers_ 34 (2): 250–56. https://doi.org/10.3758/BF03195452.
+* Elegant debouncing solution with software Schmitt trigger <https://forum.arduino.cc/t/elegant-debouncing-solution-with-software-schmitt-trigger-emulation/122724>